Contracts

 These include:

 • Offer – One party made an offer to the other party.
-When the contract was signed, both parties must have been at least 18 years old and not considered incapacitated due to a developmental disability or mental illness.
+When the written contract was signed, both parties must have been at least 18 years old and not considered incapacitated due to a developmental disability or mental illness.

 • Acceptance – The other party accepted the offer.